FLAME: A Model for Duration-Dependent Risk Accumulation in Episodic Temporal Exposures: Discussion

 \section{Discussion}

-We proposed FLAME, a novel semiparametric model for directly estimating the risk accumulation pattern for time-varying exposures.
-By mapping each episode’s duration through a nonparametrically estimated RAF, FLAME avoids collapsing continuous exposures into a single scalar metric such as total duration.
-The model is especially relevant when physiological, clinical, or environmental knowledge supports the notion that prolonged continuous exposure to a risk state may be associated with different risk than fragmented or intermittent exposures.
+We proposed FLAME, a novel semiparametric model for directly estimating duration-dependent risk accumulation at individual episode level from temporal exposures.
+By mapping each episode’s duration through a nonparametrically estimated RAF, FLAME avoids collapsing exposure histories into a single scalar summary such as total duration and instead captures how risk evolves as a function of exposure duration.
+This formulation is particularly well suited for settings where exposure occurs in irregular, discrete episodes and where prolonged continuous exposure may carry greater risk than fragmented exposure patterns.
+In this sense, FLAME provides a conceptually distinct alternative to existing approaches that focus on exposure intensity or lagged effects over time.

-Simulations confirm FLAME’s ability to recover the true RAF across a broad range of shapes, event rates, sample sizes, and number of basis.
-Our real-data application to hypotension during CABG surgeries reveals clinically meaningful patterns, indicating that prolonged hypotension beyond $20$ minutes is associated with disproportionately higher AKI risk.
-Such findings have direct implications for intraoperative blood-pressure management, where clinicians might consider more aggressive interventions if patients remain hypotensive beyond a particular duration.
-It is also worth noting that while our analysis focused on the duration of hypotension, the proposed framework can be readily extended to incorporate intensity of hypotension.
-For example, we can estimate the RAF for the exposure of ``area under the hypotensive threshold of 65 mm Hg", which naturally incorporates both the duration and intensity of hypotension.
+Simulations demonstrate that FLAME can recover the underlying RAF across a range of functional forms, event rates, sample sizes, and basis dimensions.
+In the real-data application to intraoperative hypotension during CABG surgery, FLAME reveals clinically meaningful nonlinear accumulation patterns, suggesting that prolonged hypotension is associated with disproportionately elevated AKI risk.
+These findings may help inform intraoperative management by highlighting the potential importance of sustained hypotension.
+More broadly, the estimated RAF provides an interpretable characterization of risk accumulation that is not readily captured by models based solely on total duration.

-FLAME is an adaptive modeling framework that can be extended to accommodate multiple RAFs, for example, to capture differences in risk accumulation patterns during different phases of surgery.
-Additionally, it can be extended to accommodate multivariate RAFs to model, for example, how combined hypotension and low cardiac output might interactively affect AKI risk.
-Further work is needed to study these approaches.
-Finally, although we implemented FLAME within a Bayesian framework, frequentist analogs using penalized splines are also possible.

-In conclusion, FLAME provides a flexible and robust new approach for studying time-varying risk accumulation.
-Our results underscore how recognizing the episodic nature of exposures can significantly enhance scientific insights, opening paths to improved clinical decision-making and public health interventions.
+FLAME is an adaptive modeling framework and can be extended in several directions.
+For example, although we focus on duration of hypotension, FLAME can be adapted to incorporate hypotension intensity, such as the area under the hypotension threshold of 65 mm Hg, thereby capturing both duration and severity.
+The framework can also accommodate multiple RAFs to reflect heterogeneous risk accumulation across different stages of a clinical process, such as different phases of cardiac surgery.